viknsagit/Telegram.Bot.AttributeCommands/README.md

 }
 ```

+## Processing Updates

+When handling incoming updates in your bot's code, make sure to invoke the appropriate `ProcessCommand` method based on the command type received.
+This ensures that registered methods with corresponding attributes are invoked correctly.

 ## Exception Handling

 When using the **Telegram.Bot.AttributeCommands** library, handle exceptions to provide a smooth user experience.
-Catch `CommandNotFoundException` and `CommandExistsException` exceptions as needed.
+Catch `CommandNotFoundException`, `CommandExistsException`, `CommandArgumentsCountError`, and `CommandBadArgumentType` exceptions as needed.

 ---